 Course of radiotherapy and its side effects

-- In general the course of radiotherapy lasts 5 to 6 weeks.
+The course of radiotherapy usually lasts between three and six weeks.
 Treatment is given daily except at weekends.
 Radiotherapy side effects start appearing from the second week of the treatment and increase in intensity during the remaining course.
-If you have symptoms that were not explained and are causing any problems, please speak to the radiotherapy nurses or the neuro-oncology clinical nurse specialists.
+If you have symptoms which were not explained and are causing any problems, please speak to the radiotherapy nurses or the neuro-oncology clinical nurse specialists.
 They will advise you and may ask a doctor to see you.
-This may be one of the Oncology Registrars or your Consultant Oncologist.
+This may be one of the oncology registrars or your Consultant Oncologist.

 This can sometimes last up to 6-8 weeks, but listen to your body.
 Gradually increase your activity as you feel able and rest when you need to.

 Continue to use Aqueous cream as advised by the nurse.
 If your skin breaks you need to contact the nurses on telephone number (01482) 461134, as we may need to change your skin treatment from a cream to a gel or occasionally a dressing.

 Whilst undergoing treatment avoid the sun in the affected area altogether.
 After radiotherapy the skin in the treated area will be thinner and more sensitive to the sun.
 It is advisable to always wear a high factor waterproof sun cream when in the sun or cover up.

 These should gradually begin to subside and may include headaches, especially in a morning, accompanied by nausea, and other “focal” symptoms you have had previously.
 These may include visual disturbances, speech problems, loss of limb power or sensation.